cedricPoncot/actioncable/README.md

 ### Usage

-- Receive message : As seen below, every message will be transfered in this function : `handle_client_message(message)` (In `SocketHandler` module)
+- Receive message : As seen above, every message will be transfered in this function : `handle_client_message(message)` (In `SocketHandler` module)

 - Send message : use `Actioncable.Channel.broadcast(channel, message)` See doc in hex.pm for this function

 ### Improvement

-- Do not hesitate to perform pull request, this is a first version and there is a lot of thing that needs to be improved
+- Do not hesitate to perform pull request, this is a first version and there are a lot of things that need to be improved